-D. Gregory Farwell, M.D., FACS
+D. Gregory Farwell, M.D., F.AC.S.

-- Professor and Chair Department of Otolaryngology
+- Chair, Department of Otolaryngology

 Philosophy of Care

-Dr. Farwell?s clinical practice has centered on the comprehensive management of head and neck malignancies including thyroid and parathyroid surgery.
+Dr. Farwell's clinical practice centers on the comprehensive management of head and neck malignancies including thyroid and parathyroid surgery.
 He has special interests in laser and robotic microsurgery of upper aerodigestive tract tumors and reconstructive surgery after traumatic and oncologic defects.
 His comprehensive approach to patient care allows the entire gamut of reconstructive surgery to be utilized to optimize his patients functional and cosmetic results.
 He has worked extensively on improving patient functional outcomes with microvascular organ replacement strategies and rehabilitation with coordinated speech and swallowing therapies available here at UC Davis.

 We are also working on multidisciplinary research looking at thyroid cancer to better understand patients at high risk for aggressive disease so that we can customize our treatment to each patient.